All Episodes

 And according to the court documents, the prosecution's case was based on testimony from the 12-year-old girl, the two male witnesses, as well as a pair of men's undershorts taken from the defendant.

-Anyway, in an affidavit in 75, Clinton wrote that she had been informed that the young girl was emotionally unstable, had a tendency to seek out older men and engage in fantasizing.
+Anyway, in an affidavit in 1975, Clinton wrote that she had been informed that the young girl was emotionally unstable, had a tendency to seek out older men and engage in fantasizing.

 Wow.

-I've also been told by an expert in child psychology that children in early adolescence tend to exaggerate or romanticize sexual experiences, and that adolescents in disorganized families such as the complaint are even more prone to exaggerate behavior.
+I've also been told by an expert in child psychology that children in early adolescence tend to exaggerate or romanticize sexual experiences, and that adolescents in disorganized families such as the complainants are even more prone to exaggerate behavior.

-Clinton then said the child had in the past made false accusations about persons claiming they had attacked her body, and the girl exhibits an unusual stubbornness and temper when she doesn't get her way.
+Clinton then said the child had, in the past, made false accusations about persons claiming they had attacked her body, and the girl exhibits an unusual stubbornness and temper when she doesn't get her way.

 Wow.